 To obtain a TOL, the land must be surveyed by the Ministry of Lands, Housing and Survey (MLHS), and allocated a Lot and Parcel number.
 This can take up to a year or more.
-A one-time fee is charged by the householder to obtain the TOL, with an annual fee collected to keep the TOL current.
-If the annual fee is not paid, the fee accumulates as an arrears and the TOL ceases to be current.
+A one-time fee is charged by

-1 Under the current program and in order to qualify, consumers will fall into the following criteria: (i) beneficiaries fall under the prepaid residential category; (ii) beneficiaries do not have a previous connection under their name; (iii) service connection is capped to 10 A for a period of 12 months; and (iv) service connections are individual, and cannot be shared with other households.
+&lt;sup>1 Under the current program and in order to qualify, consumers will fall into the following criteria: (i) beneficiaries fall under the prepaid residential category; (ii) beneficiaries do not have a previous connection under their name; (iii) service connection is capped to 10 A for a period of 12 months; and (iv) service connections are individual, and cannot be shared with other households.